ggreer/geoff.greer.fm/_posts/2017-01-23-oldest-viable-laptop.md

 Had a similar circumstance happened 10 years ago, my oldest viable laptop would not be so old.
 That is to say: There's no way that in 2007, I'd be able to get by with a laptop from 1997.
 The performance issues would be insurmountable.

-Either laptop tech is well into diminishing returns, hardware improvements are stagnating, or both.
+Growing up, I never thought I'd be able to use decade-old hardware without issue.
+Either laptop improvements are well into diminishing returns, or progress in hardware has stagnated, or both.

 ---